malus-security/iextractor/README.md

 ```

 You can start from existing scripts to create new ones and extend iExtractor to extract and process other interesting data from IPSW files.

+## Documentation

+Read in-depth information about iExtractor on [the wiki](https://github.com/malus-security/iExtractor/wiki).